dreesf5/nginx/SECURITY.md

 ## Trusted Configurations

-In NGINX, configuration files, modules, certificate/key pairs, and NGINX JavaScript are all considered trusted sources.
-This means that any security issues or vulnerabilities that arise due to the loading or execution of these trusted components within NGINX are not considered vulnerabilities.
+In NGINX, configuration files, modules, certificate/key pairs, NGINX JavaScript and local file content are all considered trusted sources.
+This means that issues which arise due to the loading or execution of these trusted components within NGINX are not considered vulnerabilities.
 Operators must ensure the security and integrity of these trusted sources.

 ### Risks of Misconfigurations